Ideal Guitar Practice Routine to Avoid the Rut

 In one of the Nirvana documentaries, someone really close to the band mentions how Kurt Cobain couldn’t even point out an F sharp note on the G string.

 He wasn’t much of a theory guy, and that’s apparent from his interviews.
-In a clip I recently came across, he says that grunge is about passion and making it sound good, even if you play sloppy.
+In a clip I recently came across, he says that grunge is all about passion.
+Paraphrasing here, play hard even if sloppily!

 The debate about music theory has always been intense.
 Imagine the chaos of a mosh pit at a Lamb of God concert, and you'll get a sense of it.